MichaelBreitung/mibreit-gallery-manager/README.md

 Python (Version 3.11) must be installed on system.
 Then you can use *pip install -r requirements.txt* to install the required packages.

+You also need to download the latest version of Phil Harvey's ExifTool.
+It is used via *subprocess* and needs to be either available in the *path*.

 ## Usage

 Call *python gallery_manager.py -i **path to galleries*** for the script to traverse all contained gallery folders and prompt you for new images that have been added or for images that have been removed.